YannDubs/website_old/machine-learning-glossary.md

 :wrench: <span class='practice'> Practical </span> : <span class='practiceText'>Start with a parametric model</span>.
 It's often worth trying a non-parametric model if: you are doing <span class='practiceText'>clustering</span>, or the training data is <span class='practiceText'>not too big but the problem is very hard</span>.

 :mag: <span class='note'> Side Note </span> : Strictly speaking any non-parametric model could be seen as a infinite-parametric model.
-So if you want to be picky: next time you here a colleague talking about non-parametric models, tell him it's in fact parametric.
+So if you want to be picky: next time you hear a colleague talking about non-parametric models, tell him it's in fact parametric.
 I decline any liability for the consequence on your relationship with him/her :sweat_smile: .

 #### Generative vs Discriminative
-These are two major type of models that distinguish themselves by the approach they are taking to learn.
-Although these distinctions are not specific to a specific task, you will most often here the distinction between [generative](#generative-classifiers){:.mdLink} and [discriminative](#discriminative-classifiers){:.mdLink} [classifiers](#classification){:.mdLink}.
+These two major types of models, distinguish themselves by the approach they are taking to learn.
+Although these distinctions are not specific to a particular task, you will most often hear about the distinction between [generative](#generative-classifiers){:.mdLink} and [discriminative](#discriminative-classifiers){:.mdLink} [classifiers](#classification){:.mdLink}.

 ##### Differences
 In [classification](#classification){:.mdLink}, the task is to identify the category $y$ of an observation, given its features $x$.
 In mathematical notation we are looking for $y\|x$.
 There are 2 approaches, to this problem: